karischougaard/reinforce/README.md

 Backlog

 * A chore should not be able to have its name changed, as the name is used as identifier
-* If all activities counts towards a goal, new ones should also count
+* Handle when a new goal or activity use the same name as an existing
 * Make some kind of celebration, when a goal has been reached
 * Play katjing sound, when a point is earned
-* Handle when a new goal or activity use the same name as an existing
 * Editerbar eventlog
 * Deling på tværs af telefoner (m. server)
 * Avatarer